What are the takeaways from Prince Harry’s day in a London court?

 Harry, 38, is suing the publisher of the Daily Mirror over 33 articles published between 1996 and 2011 that he says were based on phone hacking or other illegal snooping methods.

-They stories represent a fragment of decades of press coverage that Harry says has warped his life and those of his friends and loved ones.
+The stories represent a fragment of decades of press coverage that Harry says has warped his life and those of his friends and loved ones.

-In his witness statement, Harry claimed that during his adolescence and young adulthood, tabloids cast him in a role — “the ‘thicko.’ the ‘cheat,’ the ‘underage drinker,’ the ‘irresponsible drug taker.’”
+In his witness statement, Harry claimed that during his adolescence and young adulthood, tabloids cast him in a role — “the ‘thicko,’ the ‘cheat,’ the ‘underage drinker,’ the ‘irresponsible drug taker.’”

 “I ended up feeling as though I was playing up to a lot of the headlines and stereotypes that they wanted to pin on me mainly because I thought that, if they are printing this rubbish about me and people were believing it, I may as well ‘do the crime,’ so to speak,” Harry said.
 “It was a downward spiral, whereby the tabloids would constantly try and coax me, a ‘damaged’ young man, into doing something stupid that would make a good story and sell lots of newspapers.”